 This is another alternative to the regular baked potato, which cooks in about half the time.

 Slice a potato into about 1 cm or 1/4 inch slices, but keep all the slices together to keep the shape of the potato.

 Slice up some onion and place it between these layers.

 Wrap in foil and cook in the same way as baked potatoes.

 Alternative: cooking a potato in a tin can

 An alternative way of cooking a baked potato is to place it inside a tin can.
 Cover the end of the can in foil and place the can next to the campfire.

-The idea is that the metal heats up and creates a mini-oven in the can, which cooks your potato.
+The metal heats up and creates a mini-oven in the can, which cooks your potato.

-We have to give this a thumbs up as a nice idea, but we found this method less than successful.
-Despite turning the potatoes often, we would end up with part burnt and part uncooked.
+We have to give this a thumbs up as a nice idea, but we found this method unsuccessful.
+Despite turning the potatoes often, we ended up with part burnt and uncooked.

 So our recommended method for cooking baked potatoes on a campfire is to wrap them in foil and cover them in hot coals.